odedia/tap-airgap-maker/README.md

-TAP Airgap maker
+#TAP Airgap make

 This repo will generate a tarball that you can move to an airgapped environment with (hopefully) all required clis, dependencies and plugins.
 It will also allow you to run a script inside the airgapped environment to prepare everything for installation.

-This script should work well for both linux and macOS.
+## Airgapping Script

-This script should work well for both linux and macOS.
+This script should work well for both linux and macOS (Intel and Apple Silicon).

 The script downloads and generates the following dependencies:
 - Pivnet CLI